The license plate number is probably one of the most important parts of your car, that isn’t actually part of your car. Sounds confusing, doesn’t it?

 How to install new LTO plate

 Apart from having no cover to obstruct the view, license plates should be displayed exclusively; that is they should not be accompanied by any other plate that is not legally valid in the Philippines.
-There are a number of cars out there that prominently display their local license plates on top of other ones belonging to other countries.
+There are a number of cars out there that prominently display their plate numbers Philippines on top of other ones belonging to other countries.

 The plates below are noticeably bigger with their last digits jutting out, which tends to visually confuse an observer at first glance; some drivers take advantage of this effect during their coding days to prevent traffic enforcers from apprehending them.

 Plate number should be displayed in a visible place on your car